 You must also gather a few documents and take a physical exam before test day.
 After your physical, have the conducting physician, physician assistant, certified registered nurse practitioner or chiropractor complete Form DL-180 (Medical Qualification Certificate).
 Bring the following requirements with you on test day:

-- A completed Form DL-180 or Form DL-180TD (if you are younger than 18); the latter is a Parent or Guardian Consent Form that must be completed by a parent, guardian, or spouse who is 18 years of age or older
+- A completed Form DL-180 or Form DL-180TD (if you are younger than 18); the latter is a Parent or Guardian Consent Form that must be completed by a parent, guardian, or spouse who is 18 years old or older

 - Proof of identity (see the list located on the reverse side of DL-180); if you are changing your name, you must present original documents supporting name changes such as a marriage certificate, divorce decree or court order

-- Two acceptable proofs of residency (also listed on the reverse side of DL-180) if you are 18 years of age or older; proof of residency is not required for those who are 16 and 17 years old
+- Two acceptable proofs of residency (also listed on the reverse side of DL-180) if you are 18 years old or older; proof of residency is not required for those who are 16 and 17 years old

 - Your Social Security card